dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Go confidently in the direction of your dreams!
-Live the life you've imagined.**
+**Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.**

-Henry David Thoreau
+Buddha